stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 breathless ecstasies of fright as a small boy might feel when whispered witch-tales go the rounds of the chimney-corner.

-  It seems that Yig, the snake-god of the central plains tribes&mdash;presumably the primal source of the more southerly Quetzalcoatl or Kukulcan&mdash;was an odd, half-anthropomorphic devil of highly arbitrary and capricious nature.
+  It seems that Yig, the snake-god of the central plains tribes--presumably the primal source of the more southerly Quetzalcoatl or Kukulcan--was an odd, half-anthropomorphic devil of highly arbitrary and capricious nature.
 He was not wholly evil, and was usually quite well-disposed toward those who gave proper respect to him and his children, the serpents; but in the autumn he became abnormally ravenous, and had to be driven away by means of suitable